badoualy/mobile-dev-tools/annotator/README.md

 - `--filter <file>` filter file, each line is an element id that will be filtered out of the result
 - `--threshold <value>` how many successive row should be identical to be considered a match (default: 50)
 - `--timeout <value>` timeout before aborting merge
+- `--annotatePdf true|false` if true, the annotations will be written as text on the pdf instead of on the image directly (default: false)

 ### Result